-The company used as many local contractors and suppliers as possible.
-Bechtel made every effort to engage the services of minority- and women-owned firms, and we participated in state-sponsored conferences throughout Mississippi to provide local businesses with information about federal government contracting and opportunities.
+In the aftermath of the hurricane, the Mississippi economy was struggling, and many residences were not able to work.
+Bechtel partnered with many local contractors and made every effort to engage the services of minority- and women-owned firms.
+We also participated in state-sponsored conferences throughout Mississippi to provide local businesses with information about federal government contracting and opportunities.
 Bechtel awarded (by dollar volume) 54 percent of its subcontracts to firms in Mississippi, 67 percent to firms in the Gulf region, and 84 percent to small businesses.
 We also employed 2,600 people at peak, mostly from Mississippi and other Gulf states.

 Providing shelter and skills

 As part of the Gulf Coast Workforce Development Initiative, Bechtel joined other companies, community colleges, labor organizations, and government agencies in a program to recruit and train up to 20,000 new craft workers needed for the rebuilding effort in the wake of Katrina.